My dream is to earn my masters degree and to one day become a judge seeking justice for victims of human trafficking and other crimes.

 In 2012, I escaped from my trafficker and found my way to Mexico City.
 Someone helped me to find the authorities and I went to live at Camino a Casa.
 When I came to the home, I was angry and bitter, but with the help of people like German and Lorena Villar, I began to experience healing.

 Through Reintegra, I was able to attend university to pursue a degree in law.
 In October 2014, German died and then in January of 2015, my mother died.
 I was afraid that I would not have the support I needed to carry on.
 However, Reintegra US came alongside me and helped me finish my studies.
 While a student, I worked with the lawyer of Camino a Casa, helping assist the younger girls in how to prepare their cases.
 I am now a graduate of the University del Valle de Mexico and currently working as a law clerk for the Supreme Court of Mexico while attending graduate school.
-I am able to use some of my income to help pay for graduate school while Reintegra helps with the rest.
+I recently received a partial scholarship for my Master's program while Reintegra helps me pay the rest.
 My dream is to one day become a judge and see justice brought for victims of trafficking and other crimes.